pact-foundation/pact.io/documentation/sharings_pacts.md

 # Sharing Pacts

-At some point in your Pact journey, you are going to be generating lots of `Pact` files for your `Provider` to verify, ensuring the provider has access to the latest version of the pact at all times.
+At some point in your Pact journey, you are going to be generating lots of `Pact` files for your `Provider` to verify, ensuring the `Provider` has access to the latest version of the `Pacts` at all times.
 This is great, but very quickly this becomes cumbersome to manage.

 ## Pact Broker